Halte fluviale

 Heritage and history

-- Cathedral of Saint Gervais and Saint Protais — visit the Gothic building and its stained glass.
+- Cathédrale Saint-Gervais-et-Saint-Protais — visit the Gothic building and the choir.